woywoy123/AnalysisG/docs/source/io/uproot.rst

     :param Union[list, dict, str, None] ROOTFiles: Input samples
     :param Union[None, EventGenerator] EventGenerator: A switch which enables/disables the meta scanning.

-    .. py:attribute:: Verbose -> int

-        Changes the verbosity of the key scannig and sample detection.

-    .. py:attribute:: StepSize -> int

-        Changes the cache step size within **uproot**.

-    .. py:attribute:: Threads -> int

-        Sets the number of threads to utilize during the scanning process.

-    .. py:attribute:: Trees -> list

-        Trees to retrieve from the ROOT sample.

-    .. py:attribute:: Branches -> list

-        Branches to retrieve and match for the given trees.

-    .. py:attribute:: Leaves -> list

-        Leaves to retrieve and match for the given trees and branches.

-    .. py:attribute:: Files -> dict

-    .. py:attribute:: EnablePyAMI -> bool

-        Enable or disable MetaData.

     .. py:method:: GetAmiMeta() -> MetaData

     .. py:method:: ScanKeys()